Mohamed-fawzyy/Movies-App/README.md

 #### Key Features
 ---
+- Using GetX for high-performance state management.
+- Apply a HTTP request for handling REST API's
-- You can play the movie trailer on the App or YouTube or on the website ⏯.
+- Providing youtube player and url_launcher for playing the trailer on the App or YouTube or on the website ⏯.
 - You can search any movie you want by its name 🔍.
 - You can find all Top rated movies and the most viewed or trendy moview 🌟.